 7 to 9 min read

-Change themes in various super hero origin stories are common, consider that of Bruce Banner/Hulk or Bruce Wayne, the Batman.
+Transition in common with various compelling characters.
+Look at Bruce Banner/Hulk or Bruce Wayne, the Batman.

 When creative teams within the art's use story arcs, archetypes and play on scenarios wisely it can result with direct change in the real world.